fledge-iot/fledge/tests/system/python/docs/packages/test_multiple_assets.rst

 Objective
 +++++++++
-This test is designed for the specific purpose of creating large number of assets in Fledge using the fledge-south-benchmark plugin and then checking the stability of Fledge and ots components.
+This test is designed to validate Fledge's ability to handle the creation of a large number of assets using the fledge-south-benchmark plugin while ensuring the stability of Fledge and its components.

-This test comprises *TestMultiAssets* class having multiple test cases functions:
+This test consists of *TestMultiAssets* class, which contains multiple test case functions:

-1. **test_multiple_assets_with_restart**: Test whether Fledge can create multiple fledge-south-benchmark services with a large number of assets, and verify the assets and the stability of Fledge after restarting it.
+1. **test_multiple_assets_with_restart**: Verifies that Fledge can create multiple fledge-south-benchmark services with a large number of assets, ensures the assets are correctly created, and checks the stability of Fledge after a restart.
-2. **test_add_multiple_assets_before_after_restart**: Test whether Fledge can create a large number of assets before and after restarting of it, through multiple fledge-south-benchmark services.
+2. **test_add_multiple_assets_before_after_restart**: Ensures Fledge's ability to create a large number of assets both before and after restarting, using multiple fledge-south-benchmark services.
-3. **test_multiple_assets_with_reconfig**: Test whether Fledge can create a large number of assets through reconfiguration of fledge-south-benchmark services and remain stable.
+3. **test_multiple_assets_with_reconfig**: Tests the creation of a large number of assets through the reconfiguration of fledge-south-benchmark services and confirms Fledge's stability during and after the reconfiguration .

 Prerequisite